colorplease/belly-up-web/README.md

 * thank you for trying out the beta branch
 * happy fishing!

+patch notes for beta branch v0.3.2.1T
+- added pre-game menu that prompts user for control scheme (for all of you summer school folk)
+- updated tutorial to support trackpad control scheme
+- added quality of life feature that prompts user to press "P" to pause when the user presses "ESCAPE"
+- updated "a literal plastic bag" Fish Guide Entry
+- updated "FishCorp "SeaBird" MKII" Fish Guide Entry
+- ...many other bug fixes

 patch notes for beta branch v0.3.1.1T
 - changed the naming scheme for updates...again
 - increased swordfish health by 1 (now at 3HP)